Spyro (character)

-Spyro is the primary main character and titular protagonist of the video game series of the same name, including The Legend of Spyro, and a guest character in the Skylanders series, first appearing in Spyro the Dragon in 1998.
+Spyro is the titular protagonist of the video game series of the same name, including The Legend of Spyro, and a guest character in the Skylanders series, first appearing in Spyro the Dragon in 1998.

-Spyro is depicted as a young, energetic, and adventurous male purple dragon.
-He is distinguished by his signature abilities, which include breathing fire, charging at enemies with his horns, and using his wings to glide across otherwise inaccessible areas.
+Spyro is depicted as a young, energetic, and adventurous male purple dragon, and he is distinguished by his signature abilities, which include breathing fire, charging at enemies with his horns, and using his wings to glide across otherwise inaccessible areas.
 Throughout his adventures, Spyro is commonly accompanied by his loyal companion Sparx, a dragonfly who serves both as his health indicator and supportive ally.

 The character was conceived by artist Craig Stitt and designed by Charles Zembillas for Insomniac Games, the studio responsible for developing the original Spyro trilogy between 1998 and 2000.

-Spyro quickly became one of the most recognizable video game mascots of the late 1990s, widely regarded as a counterpart to Crash Bandicoot, another PlayStation-era icon.
+Spyro quickly became one of the most recognizable video game mascots, and is widely regarded as a counterpart to Crash Bandicoot, another PlayStation-era icon.
 Both characters were originally owned by Universal Studios under its video game division, Universal Interactive.
 Following the merger of Vivendi Games with Activision in 2008, the franchise became the property of Activision Blizzard.